material-motion/material-motion/specifications/runtime/executor.md

 <p style="text-align:center"><tt>feature: Named plans</tt></p>

-Executors can receive named Plans.
+Performers can receive named Plans.

-**Add/remove API**: Executors can implement an add/remove function.
+**Add/remove API**: Performers can implement an add/remove function.

->The Executor may choose not to implement this API.
+>The Performer may choose not to implement this API.

 If one method is implemented, so must the other.